 Method #4) Use a tool that would provide statistics based on the input wireframes and designs submitted

-Method #5) Hire a third-party usability team that specialize in this field
+Method #5) Hire a third-party usability team that specializes in this field

 Method #6) Submit your site design and wireframes to an external evaluator and get results from them